Using Amazon’s Buyer-Seller Messaging Service

 If you send a permitted message to a buyer, your message may not include any of the following:

-- "[Important]" in subject line when it is not necessary to complete an order
+"[Important]" in the subject line, unless it is critical to complete the order

-- Language that requests removal or update of an existing product review
+Requests for the removal of an existing product review

-- More than one request for a product review or seller feedback
+More than one request for feedback or a review

-- Any content that differs from the contact reason you chose on the Contact Buyer page
+Any content that differs from the contact reason

 Note: In any communication you have with buyers (including shipping box inserts), you cannot ask them to leave a positive customer review for your product, or to leave a review only if they had a positive experience with your product.
 Similarly, you cannot ask only customers who had a positive experience with your product to leave a review.
 It is also prohibited to offer them any compensation for a review, including money or gift cards, free or discounted products, refunds or reimbursements, or any other future benefits.